bbmane/lastfm-widget-svg/README.md

 # Now Playing Widget Based on Last.fm

-A tiny serverless function that renders your current (or most recently played) Last.fm track as an SVG card — drop it straight into a GitHub profile README, a personal site, or anywhere else that accepts an image URL.
+A tiny serverless function that renders your current Last.fm track as an SVG card — drop it straight into a GitHub profile README, a personal site, or anywhere else that accepts an image URL.